antaldaniel/reprex/content/project/textilebase/index.md

 <td style="text-align: center;">

 {{< figure src="/png/dataspace/textilebase/Leather_shoes_with_fur_front_side_Mõniste_Rural_Life_Museum.jpg" caption="These furry leather shoes are a very rare specimen, and they are on display in the Mõniste Rural Life Museum.
 They do have a local inventory number, but none of the items of this small and excellent museum is available on the Internet of Things.
 By adding artefact photographs, a DOI, or an ISCC identifier, and giving a permanent identifier for this artefact, we can connect it with other leather shoes, other Seto garments that are found in faraway collections (TextileBase [Q256](https://reprexbase.eu/textilebase/Item:Q256)).
 For example, Aladár Bán collected a somewhat similar shoe in Setomaa in 1911.
 Finding that artefact in the digital collection of the Hungarian Ethnographic Museum in Budapest under the inventory number [NM97021](https://gyujtemeny.neprajz.hu/neprajz.01.01.php?bm=1&kv=3300296&nks=1) and the rather specialist and a bit archaic title „bocskor” is even a challenge for native speakers of that language.
-It is connected to the other Seto footwear as TextileBase [Q348](https://reprexbase.eu/textilebase/Item:Q348)." numbered="false" >}}
+It is connected to traditional footwear as TextileBase [Q348](https://reprexbase.eu/textilebase/Item:Q348)." numbered="false" >}}

 </td>